 During this time he joined TV hit, The Pure Monate Show, directing sketches in Season One and Directing and Co-writing sketches for all of the Second Season.

-2014 saw Barker working with comic heavyweight (and Monty Python legend), John Cleese in Spud 3: Learning to Fly, as well as Directing a superb cast of local talent in the third of the Spud series by best-selling South African author, John van de Ruit.
+2014 saw Barker working with comic heavyweight (and Monty Python legend), John Cleese in Spud 3: Learning to Fly.
+He directed a superb cast of talent, including Troye Sivan and Caspar Lee, in the third of the Spud series by best-selling South African author, John van de Ruit.

-Barker is currently in post-production on a second retro-scripted film Wonder Boy for President with many of his collaborators from Bunny Chow.
+Barker has completed a second retro-scripted film Wonder Boy for President with many of his collaborators from Bunny Chow.
 It has been brought into production through the Dog Pack collective; which includes Saki Bergh and Kagiso Lediga.

 Barker sites his inspiration for Wonder Boy as largely inspired by Larry David’s Curb Your Enthusiasm and other notable directors who employ retro-scripting and improv techniques such as John Cassavetes, Christopher Guest, Robert Altman and Mike Leigh.

 See more about what we’re up to on the "In the Pipeline" page.